What is the REEF Volunteer Fish Survey Project?

 What are the data used for?

-As the REEF Fish Survey Project has grown, several papers and products have been produced using the roving diver survey method and the REEF database.
+As the REEF Volunteer Fish Survey Project has grown, several papers and products have been produced using the roving diver survey method and the REEF database.
 For a complete list, visit the Publications page.
-In addition, the REEF Fish Survey Project has become integrated into several projects.
+In addition, the REEF Volunteer Fish Survey Project has become integrated into several projects.
 These collaborations have included those with management agencies and other non-profit organizations.
 To read more about these papers and projects and about using volunteers in data collection, visit our Monitoring and Research page.

 Why collect fish survey data?

 Once you start conducting fish surveys, your diving experience will change.
 Suddenly you will start to notice things on your dives that have always been there, but the difference is that now you will know them.
 You will realize when a species you encounter is a great find, and who are the usual suspects.
 Another reason - it allows you to participate, become a scientist, become an explorer.
 It gives you a voice to make a difference.
 We hope you will use it.